What Credit Score Do You Need to Get Approved for a Credit Card?

 Capital One® Venture® Rewards Credit Card

-This card offers a 75,000-mile bonus when you spend $5,000 in your first three months of account opening.
-You also get 2x miles earned for every $1 spent on purchases and 5x back on hotel and rental car purchases made with Capital One Travel.
+This card provides a 75,000-mile bonus when you spend $5,000 within the first three months of account opening.
+You earn 2x miles for every $1 spent on regular purchases.
+Additionally, you receive 5x miles on hotel and rental car bookings made through Capital One Travel.
+These rewards make it ideal for frequent travelers seeking to maximize their miles.

 Discover it® Cash Back Credit Card

-This card matches all the cashback earned in the first year while offering 0% APR on balance transfers and purchases within your first 14 months.
-You will also get 5% cashback on different selected categories each quarter, and so many other benefits.
+This card matches all cashback earned in the first year, giving you extra rewards for your spending.
+It also offers 0% APR on balance transfers and purchases during the first 14 months.
+You can earn 5% cashback on selected categories each quarter, adding to your savings.
+Beyond this, the card includes numerous other benefits to maximize your rewards.

 Conclusion